kamarianakis/glGA-SDK-public/README.md

       6. GA Tearing
       7. GA drilling

-### **B. glGA SDK main features**
+### **B. glGA SDK main features roadmap**

 1. `Full-stack CG development`: same code-base across languages and platforms: from python to C++ and from C# and Unity to C++ and Unreal with same basic CG examples from CPU rendering to GPU shader languages.
+2. `Entity - Components - Systems in a Scenegraph (ECSS)` using modern software engineering principles and s/w design patterns.
-2. `Basic glGA examples for introductory CG` programming in:
+3. `Basic glGA examples for introductory CG` programming in:
    1. C++, OpenGL in glGA 5.0
    2. Python, OpenGL in glGA SDK 2020
    3. C#, OpenGL/Dx in Unity
    4. C++, OpenGL in Unreal
-3. `Path tracing` with smallPT/ray tracing in a weekend
+4. `Path tracing` with smallPT/ray tracing in a weekend
    1. C++ smallPT
    2. Python smallPT
    3. C# smallPT
    4. python RayTracing from P. Shirley
-4. `Support for source control & elegant code` documentation
+5. `Support for source control & elegant code` documentation
    1. Github flow
    2. Github submodules
    3. Python intro to scientific computing
    4. Readthedocs Sphinx project
-5. `Support shader-based CG examples` in glGA
+6. `Support shader-based CG examples` in glGA
    1. BasicWindow
    2. BasicCubeGUI
    3. BasicPhong